evolvingstuff/vdw2/content/posts/previous-vitamindwiki-news.md

 1. Feasability of having a vitamin D shaker (similar to a salt shaker)

-1. <a href="/posts/workplace-family-wellness" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 4197">Workplace Family Wellness</a>.
+1. [Workplace Family Wellness](/tags/workplace-family-wellness.html).
 Standard Workplace Wellness has about $1.20 return for every $1 invested

 > Initially it appears to have a $20 return for every $1 invested in vitamin D